zainul-khan/fastapi-sm-demo/Readme.md

 pip install -r requirements.txt

 # Run database migrations
-cd .. [run the below commad from root directory for migrations] alembic upgrade head
+cd .. [run the below commad from root directory for migrations]  <br />
+alembic upgrade head

 # Use this command to run the project make sure that you are inside the root directory